Updated: July 2018 - Cutaneous Lymphoma Foundation’s Medical Advisory Committee

-The two most common types of cutaneous T-cell lymphomas (CTCL) are mycosis fungoides, which is often indolent, appears as reddish skin patches and can progress over many years, and an advanced and leukemic form of mycosis fungoides called Sézary syndrome.
-Sézary syndrome is distinguished from mycosis fungoides by the presence of malignant lymphocytes in the blood and is characterized by extensive thin red, itchy rashes covering over 80 percent of the body.
+Most patients with Sézary syndrome have extensive red, itchy rash covering at least 80 percent of the body.
 In some cases, thicker, red patches (or plaques) and tumors may also appear.
-In addition, these symptoms may be accompanied by changes in the nails, hair or eyelids or the presence of enlarged lymph nodes.
+In addition, these symptoms may be accompanied by changes in the nails, hair, eyelids, and the presence of enlarged lymph nodes.

-There are about 3,000 new cases of mycosis fungoides each year in the U.S. and approximately 15 percent of those are diagnosed as Sézary syndrome.
-Although this type of NHL can affect people of any age, Sézary syndrome usually occurs in adults ages 50 and over and is slightly more common in men than women.
-There are no known risk factors for this type of cutaneous T-cell lymphoma.
+There are about 3,000 new cases of CTCL each year in the U.S. and approximately 15 percent of those are diagnosed as Sézary syndrome.
+Although Sézary syndrome can affect people of any age, Sézary syndrome is most common in adults ages 50 and over, and is slightly more common in men than women.
+There are no known risk factors for Sézary syndrome.

-Because mycosis fungoides and Sézary syndrome are such rare cancers, it is important to confirm a diagnosis by a dermatopathologist or a hematopathologist, a pathologist who is an expert in diagnosing lymphomas.
+Because Sézary syndrome is such a rare cancers, it is important to confirm the diagnosis by a dermatopathologist or a hematopathologist, a pathologist who is an expert in diagnosing lymphomas.

 Less than 10 percent of the skin is covered in red patches and/or plaques.